-Although B-I-C Speakers are extremely well packed to withstand the rigors of shipping, you should still inspect them closely, especially if there is any damage to the outside carton.
+Although the B·I·C America Ceiling System is extremely well packed to withstand the rigors of shipping, you should still inspect it closely, especially if there is any damage to the outside carton.
 If you find anything wrong, contact your dealer or the shipper who delivered the speaker.